Seattle Web Design

 I had a prospective client contact me with a question.
 He said that an online internet marketing company had told him that he could “guarantee me to be on the front page of Google everyday 24 hours a day/ 356 days a year”.
 The prospective client had told the online marketer it wasn’t possible and was surprised when an ad for his company showed up at the top of the sponsored links column.
 What happened?

 But let’s look at this closer, and hopefully avoid some of you from being taken by this same “trick”.
 I use the word “trick” loosely, because in fact, ANYONE can put up an ad that will temporarily appear at the top of the Google AdWords paid listings.
 It’s all a matter of what you’re willing to pay for a click.
-So if you’re trying to impress the heck out of a small business owner, it’s a pretty cheap trick to be willing to pay a very high bid, maybe $10 or $25 for the one or two clicks you’ll get while you’re running this ruse to convince the person you’re a pay-per-click rocket scientist.
+So if you’re trying to impress the heck out of a small business owner, it’s a pretty cheap trick to be willing to pay a very high bid, maybe $10 or $25 for the one or two clicks you’ll get while you’re running this trial to convince the person you’re a pay-per-click expert.

 Keep in mind we’re talking about “paid listings” or “sponsored listings” – we’re not talking about the “natural” or “organic” free listings on the left – but rather the paid listings on the right.
 When they say “first page” of Google, they leave this teeny detail out.